 Our towels need to be washed as frequently as our bed linen (and can all go into the machine on the same 60 degree wash using the same natural detergents and fabric softeners).

 Just like a dirty pillowcase can cause acne, damp, warm towels create the perfect breeding ground for bacteria which can be transferred to our skin when we dry and lead to blocked pores and acne.
 So they really need to be kept clean.

 We shouldn’t rub our skin (on our body or our face) when we dry, as this can irritate the skin.
 (Instead, we should pat our skin dry.)
 Rubbing our skin also causes friction, and ideal conditions for dirt and bacteria to enter our pores and cause breakouts.

 The same goes for whatever we use to wash our faces.
 Be that a traditional flannel, a muslin cloth or a konjac sponge, they all need to be washed or replaced ideally each week.

 What we use to wash our faces is important too.
 Flannels can be harsh, so if you’re breaking out, try switching to a baby flannel or muslin cloth which are gentler on the skin.

-Hats and scarves are cosy and warm, and now that it’s getting colder, we’re all turning to them as comfort and to keep out the elements.
+Hats and scarves are cosy and warm, and when it gets colder, we all turn to them as comfort and to keep out the elements.

 But just like our towels and bed linen, they need to be kept clean.
 Otherwise, they could become breeding grounds for bacteria and reservoirs of dirt that can cause skin problems on our foreheads, along our jaw and around our neck.